“To stamp becoming with the character of Being–that is the supreme will to power.” — Nietzsche, Will to Power # 617

 To “represent” is ‘to place something, make it stand’ ‘before, in front of’, ‘to bring, move forward; to put something in front of something else’, hence ‘to represent, mean, signify’ and ‘to introduce, present a person’, etc. Other meanings are ‘to represent to oneself, imagine, conceive’ – in a ‘performance, presentation, introduction’ and ‘idea, conception, imagination’.
 These many meanings are interrelated.
 We will try to understand how ‘representation’ relates to what Kant called “transcendental imagination” later in these writings.

-Representation occurs, but it is ‘letting something be seen’, not something that is itself seen, like a picture.
+Representation occurs, that is, it is an “event”, but this event is ‘letting something be seen’, not something that is itself seen, like a picture.
 Seeing a picture, and seeing something in a picture, are quite different from seeing things in the flesh.
 Seeing does not involve a mental picture: ‘Nothing of that sort is to be found; in the simple sense of perception: I see the house itself.
 Seeing is permeated by language and categories: ‘We do not so much primarily and originally see objects and things; at first we speak about them; more precisely we do not express what we see, rather we see what one says about the matter’.
-In this quote from Heidegger’s Being and Time we have the introduction of the primacy of the logos when it comes to understanding and representing things to ourselves so that we may be able to perceive them as what they are.
+In this quote from Heidegger’s Being and Time we have the introduction of the primacy of the logos or language when it comes to understanding and representing things to ourselves so that we may be able to perceive them as what they are.
 The French philosopher, Jacques Derrida, also asserts the primacy of the logos in the understanding of Being.
 There is a close affinity between the representational theory of perception and the correspondence theory of truth: both involve ‘representations in the soul copying beings outside’.

 Representation goes with a view of the self as a subject: in Kant ‘the “I” was forced back again to an isolated subject, which accompanies representations in an ontologically quite indefinite way’ (Heidegger, Being and Time, 321).
 This view of representation is a misrepresentation of our being-in-the world, but it adequately represents our human-centred attitude to the world.
 Two features of representation help to put human beings at the centre.
 First, ‘to represent something’ in the sense of ‘to count, stand for something’, that is calculability.
 Second: ‘Every human representing is by an easily misinterpreted figure of speech a “self-representing”’.
 This converges with Descartes’ view that whenever I think about anything I also think that I think.
 In representation the representing and the representer are always co-represented as well.
 In defining a thing/being we are also defining ourselves as human beings.

 In our ‘visible thinking’, our efforts are ‘to make something stand (fast) in advance/ before us’ and to ‘produce’ or ‘bring forth’ the results of our efforts.
-Thus, it expresses Nietzsche’s view that, in what we call ‘truth’, we bring chaotic becoming to a standstill, converting it into a ‘static constancy’, our stamping becoming with the character of Being.
+Thus, it expresses Nietzsche’s view that, in what we call ‘truth’, we bring chaotic becoming to a standstill, converting it into a ‘static constancy’, our stamping becoming with the character of Being, the primary dichotomy of permanence and change.
 Representation can also mean ‘to bring before’ a court.
 Then it suggests that Human Being is a judge who decides what being is and what qualify as beings, who lays down the law and applies it to beings.
 To be is then to-be-represented.
 This is Descartes’ main achievement, that he equated being with being-represented by a subject.
 It does not matter whether the subject is a pure ego or, as Nietzsche believes, an embodied self.
 What matters is that everything comes to human beings for judgement.
 The two central features of modernity are that human beings are the centre of beings as a whole, the subject to which the beings/things are all referred, and that ‘the beingness of beings as a whole is conceived as the being-represented of the producible and explainable’.
 ‘To produce’ or ‘bring forth’ indicates the relationship of Cartesianism and technology and how it is rooted in what has come to be called “humanism”.

 Representation gives a new sense to the understanding of being as presence.
 For the Greeks being was ‘presence’, ousia or parousia.
 Greek presence concerns the ‘presencing’ of beings into the realm of the unhidden.
 The closest Greek counterpart to what we understand as representation is noein, ‘to think, intelligibility, intelligence, etc.’ It was ‘dwelling in the unhidden’, receptive, contemplative rather than intrusive, and concerned the whole, unhiddenness as such, and not only individual entities/things.
 Representation as it is understood in the modern sense is the human autocratic interrogation of and jurisdiction over entities/things, whose presence is now understood as correctness and correspondence rather than ‘presence’ as the Greeks understood it.
 It is the domineering, commanding stance of human beings over beings/things.

 In the question of what knowledge is we are basically asking about truth and its essence (its “whatness”).
 What is true means what is.
 This is sometimes confused with the notion of facts.
 To grasp what is true means to take beings/things in representation and assertion (judgement) and to repeat, pass on and retain them as they are.
 What is truth and true stand in intimate relation to beings/things.
 The question of knowledge, about its essence, is a question about beings/things—what they are as such.
-As has been asserted many times in this blog, the question of what is knowledge is a metaphysical question and is prior to the questioning of knowledge as an epistemological question.
+As has been asserted many times in this blog, the question of what is knowledge is a metaphysical question and is prior to the questioning of knowledge as an epistemological question, a “theory of knowledge”.

 In Nietzsche, the essence of truth must be defined in terms of “will to power”.
 Truth grants beings to human beings in such a way that human beings relate to beings.
 This relation we have called logos.
 Truth is what human beings strive for in all their doings and thinking.
 It is what is “valued”.
 But Nietzsche in Will to Power (#602; hereafter referred to as WP) says that truth is “the consequence of an illusion”.
 Yet if a will to truth is vital for our “life”, and if life is enhancement of life, the ever higher realization of life and the vitalizing or giving life to what is real (“quality of life”), and if truth is only “illusion”, “imagination”, thus something unreal, truth then becomes a de-realization, a hindrance to and destructive of life.
 Truth then becomes an “unvalue”.
+“Truth” is the fixity or permanence which we impose on the “chaos” of becoming in order to “secure” the “enhancement” or “quality of life”.
+This securing is what Nietzsche called “justice” and it related to his concept of “perspectivism”.

 But modern science tells us that all “values” are of equal value i.e. valueless, and therefore the appropriate response in action is “tolerance” of all values.
 What is this but nothing more than the nihilism that Nietzsche points out?
 It is Nietzsche’s desire to overcome nihilism since will to truth belongs to life and life enhancement, and nihilism is ultimately “deadly”, that Darwinism is, at bottom, nihilistic.
 But, as Nietzsche fully realized, since will to truth belongs to life then truth, since its essence is “illusion”, cannot be the highest value.
 There must be a “value”, a condition of perspectival life-enhancement (quality of life) that is of greater value than truth.
 Nietzsche says “that art is worth more than truth”.
 (WP #857)